 Each visit to the Baby Spa involves a host of learning experiences, derived from both the water and massage.
 Care is given to provide the right amount of stimulation, with the baby’s age and individual sensory threshold in mind.

-ANITA YAP a new mother with the recent birth of her son Xavier is a small business owner with over 10 years experience with a distinct focus on female brow sculpturing and massage, her business is currently based in the Western Suburbs.
-After studying at the WA institute of Beauty and Massage Therapy, she realised her love and passion for the industry.
+ANITA YAP a new mother with the recent birth of her son Xavier is a small business owner with over 10 years experience with female brow sculpting and massage.
+Her other business is currently based in the Western Suburbs and after studying at the WA institute of Beauty and Massage Therapy, she realised her love and passion for the massage industry.

-Anita started her working career on the Superstar Virgo and Leo Cruise ships, she was hand selected from her college to work as a massage and beauty therapist for over 2 years.
-She then returned to Perth to work in several well recognised day spas where she started to build on her clientele and reputation.
-In 2005 Anita embarked on a yearlong goal of establishing her own business called Lush Face and Body which today still has an established clientele list.
-Anita has first hand seen the benefits of massage and is passionate about sharing that experience and knowledge with parents of infants in her new business venture.
-During her pregnancy she embarked on achieving her qualification as a massage instructor for infants, to enable her to teach mothers how to include massage in the infants daily routine.
+Anita started her working career on the Superstar Virgo and Leo Cruise ships, she was hand selected from her college to work as a massage and beauty therapist for over 2 years on the ships.
+She then returned to Perth to work in several well recognised day spas.
+In 2005 Anita embarked on a year long goal of establishing her own business called Lush Face and Body where she practices massage and beauty.
+She has first hand seen the benefits of massage and is passionate about sharing that experience and knowledge with parents of infants in her new business venture Baby Spa Perth.

 Baby Spa Perth Co-Director KAVITA KUMAR is passionate about child development in early years and holds a degree in Health Promotion and Children and Family Development with a decade of hands-on experience working in the health sector both in Australia and the UK.